buddhist-uni/buddhist-uni.github.io/_tags/tibetan.md

   One monk is offering a drink to the lama, seated high and center, while the rest of the monks are lined up behind low tables on his left and right.
-  The painted banners hanging overhead represent their main meditation practice: tantric visualization.
-  These practices are considered dangerous to do without the guidance of a wise master.
+  The painted banners hanging overhead represent their main meditation practice: tantric visualizations which are considered dangerous without the guidance of a wise master.
   (<a href="https://commons.wikimedia.org/wiki/File:Buddhist_monks_of_Tibet2.jpg">Antoine Taveneaux</a>, <a href="https://creativecommons.org/licenses/by-sa/3.0">CC BY-SA 3.0</a>)
 image: https://illeakyw.sirv.com/Images/banners/raimond-klavins-98qNWrq9wFE-unsplash.jpg
 image_width: 2400